 The Liberal Studies Program offers students the opportunity to work in a combination of disciplines within the humanities, including literature, philosophy, and history as well as neighboring fields.
 The Liberal Studies Program offers degree options in:

 In addition, the Liberal Studies Program offers a minor in Liberal Studies and South and Southeast Asian Studies.

-Majors in Liberal Studies may not take any course work presented for LS credit on a pass/not pass basis.
+Majors in Liberal Studies may not take any course work presented for the major for CR/NCR.
 Upper–level students transferring into this program should have at least a C average in all credits attempted.
-The upper-division writing expectation must be met by successfully completing an upper-division writing course from the approved list in the General University Requirements section of this catalog (such as LS 494).
+The upper-division writing expectation must be met by successfully completing an upper-division writing course from the approved list in the General University Requirements section of this catalog (such as LSH 484).